pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Otherwise the INSTANCENAME must be a CIM instance name in the format defined by DMTF `DSP0207`.

-      Results are formatted as defined by the output format global option.
+      Results are formatted as defined by the --output_format general option.

     Options:
-      -l, --localonly                 Show only local properties of the returned instance.
+      -l, --localonly                 Request that server show only local properties of the returned instance.
+Some
+                                      servers may not process this parameter.
-      -q, --includequalifiers         If set, requests server to include qualifiers in the returned instance(s).
+      -q, --includequalifiers         If set, requests server to include qualifiers in the returned instances.
+Not
+                                      all servers return qualifiers on instances
       -c, --includeclassorigin        Include class origin attribute in returned instance(s).
       -p, --propertylist <property name>